- Instructions for Form 1120-REIT - Introductory Material

 The signature of an official authorized to sign the income tax return of the organization.

 The organization may not make a new election to be taxed as a REIT during the 4 years following the 1st year for which the termination or revocation is effective.
 See section 856(g)(4) for exceptions.

 A REIT may own up to 100% of the stock in one or more taxable REIT subsidiaries (TRS).
 A TRS must be a corporation (other than a REIT or a qualified REIT subsidiary) and may provide services to the REIT's tenants without disqualifying the rent received by the REIT.
 See section 856(l) for details, including certain restrictions on the type of business activities a TRS may perform.
-Also, not more than 25% of the fair market value (FMV) of a REIT's total assets (20% for tax years beginning after July 30, 2008, and no later than December 31, 2017) may be securities of one or more TRSs (see section 856(c)(4) for details).
+Also, not more than 20% of the fair market value (FMV) of a REIT's total assets (25% for tax years beginning after July 30, 2008, and no later than December 31, 2017) may be securities of one or more TRSs (see section 856(c)(4) for details).